Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h3><a name="_4_1">LoD Switching Models</a></h3>

 <p>Depending on the properties of a 3D layer, a good user experience will necessitate
 different ways of switching out content from one LoD with content from another LoD. i3s currently supports the definition of two LoD switching models.</p>

 <h4>Node Switching</h4>

 <p>For homogeneous data sets such as dense meshes created from oblique imagery or pointclouds,
 i3s includes a <strong>node-switching</strong> LoD mechanism.
 Node-switching means that the geometry of an entire Node is loaded at once and replaces all geometry representing the same set of features.
 <strong>node-switching</strong> is typically used in conjunction with LoD generation methods (see <a href="#_4_2"><code>lodMode</code></a>)
-that create Full Representation Pyramids, similiar to a pyramid of images with different resolutions is used for 2D mapping.
+that create Full Representation Pyramids, similarly to a pyramid of images with different resolutions is used for 2D mapping.
 From root to leaf nodes, each node carries a single mesh representing one or multiple features.</p>

 <div>
 <img src="images/figure-03.png" title="Example Nodes + Mesh Pyramid" alt="Example Nodes + Mesh Pyramid">
 <p><em>Figure 2: Example Nodes + Mesh Pyramid.
 Turquoise boxes represent geometries, orange boxes represent features.
 Turquoise dotted lines indicate Geometry -> Feature relationships.</em></p>
 </div>

-<p>The main advantage of this mecahnism is that clients require less information for performing
+<p>The main advantage of this mechanism is that clients require less information for performing
 the switch.</p>

 <h4>Feature Switching</h4>

 <p>Many GIS data sets are made of distinct, single objects, called features.
-The <code>feature-switching</code>
-LoD switching mechanism is optimized for such data.
-Furthermore it can be used to transition brtween multiple authored representations of features.</p>
+The <code>feature-switching</code> LoD switching mechanism is optimized for such data.
+Furthermore it can be used to transition between multiple authored representations of features.</p>

 <p>In the <code>feature-switching</code> approach each feature in a node has explicit higher-detail or
 lower-detail representations.
 This approach maintains explicit LoD representations between different features.
 When authored or semantic LoDs, such as Quarter -> Block -> BuildingSolids -> Walls + Roofs + GroundPlates ->
 Balconies + Dormers + Chimneys are present, these explicit predefined relations are maintained.
 This is how CityGML, IFC, 3DCIM and other fixed LoD approaches look like - a feature such as a building actually consists of one set of individual features per LoD.
 A Feature in a Node has the following properties when using <code>feature-switching</code>:</p>

 <ul>